 - Stories also enhance the knowledge, about objects, people and the world.

 - It also develops moral values and civic sense.
 Moral stories are short and directly put forth the message which is easily understandable by the child.
 He learns manners, social behaviour and respect for others.

-- The anxieties and worries of the child unknown to you could be channeled out through stories.
-Your child will forget the troubles and enters to the magical world.
+- The anxieties and worries of the child unknown to you could be channelled out through stories.
+Your child will forget the troubles and enters the magical world.
 The result will be a joyful and happy child.

-- It will increase listening skills and catching up skills of your child.
-Also enhance his/her attention power.
+- It will increase listening skills and catching up the skills of your child.
+Also, enhance his/her attention power.

-- It also enhances visiualsing power of your child.
-According to a neuroscientist, if a child listen to something his/her visual or subconscious mind part activate immediately.
+- It also enhances the visualising the power of your child.
+According to a neuroscientist, if a child listens to something his/her visual or subconscious mind part activate immediately.

-No child is too young for a bed time story.
-Many exerts encourage parent to begin reading to their children while they re newborns, and continue throughout their childhood.
-Bed time reading can benefits children as old as 1 years of age.
-Regardless of how old your child is, age appropriate reading material is important.
+No child is too young for a bedtime story.
+Many exert encourage parent to begin reading to their children while they re newborns, and continue throughout their childhood.
+Bedtime reading can benefits children as old as 1 year of age.
+Regardless of how old your child is, age-appropriate reading material is important.
 Readings for toddlers and preschoolers should utilize fairly straight forward vocabulary, and also include pictures and illustrations.
-As your child advances t elementary school and begins to learning to a chapter books may be more effective.
+As your child advances t elementary school and begins to learn to a chapter books may be more effective.

-Here are few more tips for parents who read bedtime stories to their kids:
+Here are a few more tips for parents who read bedtime stories to their kids: